keptn/keptn.github.io/content/docs/0.8.x/operate/multi_cluster/index.md

     caption="Installation options"
     width="1000px">}}

 * Please make yourself familiar with the ways of exposing Keptn as explained [here](../install/#create-or-bring-a-kubernetes-cluster).
-Then come back and continue installing Keptn control-plane.
+Then come back and continue installing Keptn control plane.

 * To install the control plane , execute `keptn install` with the option you chose for exposing Keptn: